JubbaSmail/aws-lambda-monitor-sqs-slack/README.md

 As a DevOps team we would like to monitor these queues by providing an automation solution which creates a monitor per queue according to a definition file where the queues are specified.
 So that we can be alerted whenever something goes wrong with the queues.

 # Solution
-Most IT people prefer Slack as a communication platform between teams, sending a notification to a team Slack channel is a good way to integrate between the alarting system and team comunication communication.
+Most IT people prefer Slack as a communication platform between teams, sending a notification to a team Slack channel is a good way to integrate between the alarting system and team comunication.

 For definition file, I prefered to use
 <img width="50" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/yaml.png"/>